Probate Q&A Series

 Conclusion

-In North Carolina, inheritance distributions generally come only after the personal representative pays estate administration expenses and allowed claims in the statutory order, including certain secured claims, limited funeral and burial-related expenses, then federal taxes and North Carolina taxes, and then lower-priority creditor claims.
+In North Carolina, inheritance distributions generally come only after the personal representative pays estate administration expenses and allowed claims in the statutory order, including the year’s allowance, certain funeral expenses, debts and taxes with preference under federal law, reasonable medical and hospital expenses of the last illness not exceeding 12 months, State and local taxes, and then lower-priority creditor claims.
 A key timing issue is the creditor-claim deadline stated in the notice to creditors (often three months from first publication).
 Next step: open the estate with the Clerk of Superior Court and follow the claims-notice process before making distributions.

 Talk to a Probate Attorney